rustynail102/side-stacker-game/README.md

 7. **ESLint and Prettier** - As in the frontend, ESLint and Prettier will be used to enforce code quality and consistent formatting in the backend codebase.
 8. **Socket.IO** - Socket.IO is a JavaScript library for real-time web applications.
 It enables real-time, bidirectional and event-based communication between the server and the client.
 It will be used to handle real-time updates of the game state.
 9. **unique-names-generator** - In the context of the game, generating random and unique names is essential for providing players with distinctive identities for their game sessions.
 Unique Names Generator is a tree-shakeable Node package designed specifically for generating random and unique names.
 By using this package, the game can efficiently create various names for each new game instance, enhancing the diversity and individuality of the gaming experience.
 As a result, players will encounter interesting and distinct names, contributing to a more immersive and enjoyable gaming environment.
+10. **argon2** - Argon2 is a password hashing function that was selected as the winner of the Password Hashing Competition in July 2015.
+It's designed to be secure against a range of attacks and to be efficient to compute on modern hardware.
+Argon2 is suitable for hashing passwords for credential storage, key derivation, or other cryptographic applications.
+11. **Redis** - Redis (Remote Dictionary Server) is an in-memory data structure store used as a database, cache, and message broker.
+It supports various data structures and is perfect for high-performance tasks like caching.
+In this application, Redis could be used to store session data, game state, or other temporary, high-performance needs.
+12. **Express-Session** - express-session is a middleware for Express.js that handles session management.
+It provides mechanisms to store session data that persist across requests.
+In a game like Side-Stacker, express-session could be used to keep track of user authentication, game state, and other data that needs to persist between different requests from the same user.

 #### Additional tools